OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ## Data Storage Methods Overview

-Android provides a number of methods for data storage depending on the needs of the user, developer, and application.
-[Storing data](https://developer.android.com/guide/topics/data/data-storage.html "Storing Data in Android") is essential for many mobile apps.
+Android provides a number of methods for [data storage](https://developer.android.com/guide/topics/data/data-storage.html "Storing Data in Android") depending on the needs of the user, developer, and application.
 For example, some apps use data storage to keep track of user settings or user-provided data.
 Data can be stored persistently for this use case in several ways.
-The following list of persistent storage techniques are widely used on the Android platform to provide user level storage:
+The following list of persistent storage techniques are widely used on the Android platform:

 - Shared Preferences
 - SQLite Databases